Sialkot: British

 Muhammad Iqbal, the philosopher-poet credited inspiring the Pakistan Movement, was born in Sialkot in 1877.

 Sialkot, along with Punjab as a whole, was captured by the British following their victory over the Sikhs at the Battle of Gujrat in February 1849.
 During the British period, an official known as The Resident who would, in theory, advise the Maharaja of Kashmir would reside in Sialkot during the wintertime.

 During the Sepoy Mutiny of 1857, the two Bengal regiments based in Sialkot rebelled against the East India Company, while their native servants also took up arms against the British.

+The British-Raj fought in The Second Boer War (1899-1902).
+A POW camp was located in Sialkot and it held many detained Boer Prisoners-of-War.

 In 1877, the Sialkot native poet Allama Iqbal, who is credited for inspiring the Pakistan Movement, was born into a Kashmiri family that had converted to Islam from Hinduism in the early 1400s.
 He is considered to be one of the leading Islamic thought leaders and Islamic revivalists of the 20th century, and is also widely regarded as having animated the pulse for the Pakistan Movement.

 In August 1947, nine years after Iqbal's death, the partition of India gave way to the establishment of Pakistan, a newly independent Islamic state in which Iqbal is honoured as the national poet.
 He is also known in Pakistani society as Hakim ul-Ummat (lit.
 'The Wise Man of the Ummah') and as Mufakkir-e-Pakistan (lit.
 'The Thinker of Pakistan').
 The anniversary of his birth (Yom-e Weladat-e Muḥammad Iqbal), 9 November, is observed as a public holiday in Pakistan.

 Iqbal Manzil, the residence of Allama Iqbal.

 Sialkot's modern prosperity began during the colonial era.
 The city had been known for its paper making and ironworks prior to the colonial era, and became a centre of metalwork in the 1890s.
 Surgical instruments were being manufactured in Sialkot for use throughout British India by the 1920s.
 The city also became a centre for sports goods manufacturing for British troops stationed along with the North West Frontier due to the availability of nearby timber reserves.

 As a result of the city's prosperity, large numbers of migrants from Jammu region of Jammu and Kashmir came to the city in search of employment.
 At the end of World War II, the city was considered the second most industrialised in British Punjab, after Amritsar.
 Much of the city's infrastructure was paid for by local taxes, and the city was one of the few in British India to have its own electric utility company.